spekulatius/awesome-filament/readme.md

  - [awcodes/filament-quick-create](https://github.com/awcodes/filament-quick-create): Plugin for Filament Admin that adds a dropdown menu to the header to quickly create new items.
  - [pxlrbt/filament-spotlight](https://github.com/pxlrbt/filament-spotlight): Quickly navigate your Filament pages.
+ - [awcodes/filament-sticky-header](https://github.com/awcodes/filament-sticky-header): A plugin to make headers sticky when scrolling.

 ## Fields